Plutonomicon/plutarch-plutus/GUIDE.md

 You can use and apply this Plutarch function just like any other.

-Now here&#39;s where this goes off the rails, some builtin functions require _forces_ to be used.
+Now here's where this goes off the rails, some builtin functions require _forces_ to be used.
 These builtin functions have inherent polymorphic type variables.
 The number of times you need to force them, depends on the number of type variables they have.

-Let&#39;s look at an example- `HeadList`.
-It&#39;s type can be thought of as - `forall a. [a] → a`.
+Let's look at an example- `HeadList`.
+It's type can be thought of as - `forall a. [a] → a`.
 It has one type variable, so it needs to be forced once-

 ```haskell
 pheadBuiltin :: Term s (PBuiltinList a :--> a)
 pheadBuiltin = pforce $ punsafeBuiltin PLC.HeadList
 ```

 We force a Plutarch term using `pforce`, recall that `punsafeBuiltin` returns a term.
-You need to type it all yourself of course. `pforce` doesn&#39;t mean you need to get rid of the type variable in your Plutarch level type.
-It&#39;ll still work with any `a` - the forcing just has to happen at call site.
+You need to type it all yourself of course. `pforce` doesn't mean you need to get rid of the type variable in your Plutarch level type.
+It'll still work with any `a` - the forcing just has to happen at call site.

 You can sort of do this blindly, `HeadList` takes 1 force, so just `pforce` once. `TailList` also takes 1 force. `ChooseList` takes 2 forces (`forall a b. [a] → b → b → b`).
-Here&#39;s how you would implement a Plutarch synonym for it-
+Here's how you would implement a Plutarch synonym for it-

 ```haskell
 pchooseList :: Term s (PBuiltinList a :--> b -> b -> b)